Flavor hierarchies with nonminimal irreducible representations: Phenomenology

 in the dimensionless vev of the flavon field $\dot\epsilon$, for some $a,\ldots,d$ that are linear combinations of the U$(1)_\text{FN}$ charges of the quarks.
 This can almost fit the pattern \cref{eq:AHSpurionPattern}, with the exception of some elements of $c_{LR}$.
 More importantly, the U$(1)_\text{FN}$ charges required to approximate \cref{eq:AHSpurionPattern}, when $\epsilon=\dot\epsilon$, predict significantly different masses for the down quarks of $\mathcal{O}(1),\mathcal{O}(\dot\epsilon),\mathcal{O}(1)$.
 In other words, the pattern in the dim-6 coefficients is similar but not identical; however, the correlation between dim-6 and dim-4 coefficients differs vastly for the two models.

 To emphasize the different phenomenology that the accidental hierarchy model can lead to, in \cref{tab:mixing} we list the size of the $\Delta F_d = 2$ components of the four-quark operators which mediate $K^0$, $B^0$, and $B_s$ oscillations.
 In MFV, transitions between lighter flavours are suppressed by light Yukawas, and in the down basis the right-handed flavour violating operators are further suppressed by down-type Yukawa insertions.
 These trends are precisely the opposite for the example spurion given in \cref{tab:model}, to the extent that it mediates $O(1)$ $K^0$--$\overline{K}^0$ oscillations via the right-handed operator $\left(\bar{d}_R \gamma s_R\right)^2$.
 Clearly, this prediction of unsuppressed mixing between light fermions differs starkly from the traditional MFV paradigm.
 A viable FN model necessarily has different directions of unsuppressed mixing if it reproduces the down quark masses: in $c_{LR}$ for $sd$ and in $c_{RR}$ for $bs$.
-Bounds on Kaon mixing push the permitted scale of flavour breaking in this accidental hierarchy model significantly above the TeV scale \cite{Silvestrini:2018dos}, creating a tension between the flavour and electroweak scales.